bakomox/cyko/README.txt

 download the latest HandBrakeCLI (select the one with the words Win and CLI) from here -> http://handbrake.fr/nightly.php

-extract the .zip archive on thesame location as cyko for example cyko is located at "c:\cyko\" then put HandBrakeCLI inside "c:\cyko\" and then inside "c:\cyko\" youll see cyko.exe and HandBrakeCLI.exe then thats it run cyko and use it
+extract the .zip archive on thesame location as cyko for example cyko is located at "c:\cyko\" then put HandBrakeCLI inside "c:\cyko\" and then inside "c:\cyko\" you will see cyko.exe and HandBrakeCLI.exe then thats it run cyko and use it

 updating HandBrakeCLI is thesame thing only difference is you have to overwrite the HandbrakeCLI.exe